readium/readium-css/docs/CSS21-epub_compat.md

 This item designates the position (index) of the publication in this series.

+It can be a floating point number with up to two digits of precision e.g. `1.01`, and zero and negative numbers are allowed.

 #### Rating

 ```
 <meta content="10.0" name="calibre:rating" />
 ```

-This item stores the rating the user has explicitely set for the publication. `2.0` is one star, `10.0` is five.
+This item stores the rating (integer) the user has explicitely set for the publication.
+In Calibre, `0.0` is unrated, `2.0` is one star, and `10.0` is five stars.

 ### iBooks